risawitama/verbose-potato/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## How do you teach a kid to climb stairs?
+There is a step by step guide.